james-stevens/pdftk-binary/README.md

 # License

-The `LICENSE` applies to my code only.
+The `LICENSE` file in this repo applies to my code only.
 For the License terms for `pdftk` and the Slackware binaries, please refer to their respective websites

 	http://www.slackware.com/